skycryptor/sky-sdk-go/README.md

 ## Introduction
+[Skycryptor](https://skycryptor.com), SAS, is a Paris, France, based cybersecurity company and a graduate of the Techstars Paris 2017 accelerator program.

+We provide "Encryption & Key Management" service in operation with open sourced libraries with support for Javascript, Python, Go, Rust, Java, C++ languages.

-[Skycryptor](https://skycryptor.com) provides scalable Key Management Service with powerful encryption integrations for adding security and data privacy layer to any application.
+[Skycryptor](https://skycryptor.com) provides Key Management Service along with fast data encryption capabilities for adding data privacy & cryptographic access control layer into your application with few lines of code.
 Using our tools you can encrypt, decrypt and share any kind of data easily, or write a middleware for your storage encryption, or provide password-less authentication for your application, etc...
 Our flexible SDK and API will give you powerful tools to become HIPAA and GDPR compliant and match more.

+Our Key Management is based on cutting-edge Proxy Re-Encryption algorithms.

+## Proxy Re-Encryption Overview

+Proxy Re-Encryption is a new type of public key cryptography which eliminates most functional constraints associated with standard public key cryptography by extending it via introducing the third actor - proxy service.
+Proxy service can taken one cyphertext encrypted with Alice's public key, and transform or re-encrypt it under Bob's public key, so the later can be decrpted by Bob.

+Our Data Encapsulation and Proxy Re-Encryption are implemented with [OpenSSL] (https://www.openssl.org/) and [libsodium] (https://github.com/jedisct1/libsodium) utilizing seckp256k1 elliptic curves and based on standard ECIES approach.

 ## SDK Features
 - Easily generate Public and Private keys